briandong/projGen/README.md

 The sample project supports family of different variants.

-Variant variables are defined in family meta files ('meta/family/*.info'), and utilized by task publish.
+Variant variables are defined in family meta files ('meta/family/*.cfg'), and utilized by task publish.
+See section publish[family] for details.

 #### suites (and tests)